Oscar Quinlivan: Playing career

 He was also a member of the squad that won the 1925 Premiership.
 He also represented New South Wales in 1922 and 1924.
-His youngest brother, Alan Quinlivan also played for Souths between 1938–1945.
+His youngest brother, Alan Quinlivan also played for Souths between 1938 and 1945.
 Three other brothers: Jack Quinlivan, Clinton Quinlivan and Leon Quinlivan also played with the club.

 Death

 He died suddenly at his Stanmore, New South Wales home on 21 January 1949, aged 51.